Tim-Liam-Hill/SimpleWebBrowser/README.md

 * heading tags!!!!!
 REEEEEEEEEEE (just all the tags in general)
 * Currently the browser runs the HTML parser twice on first startup (not the http request because that is cached) likely due to the first tkinter config event.
 Make sure this doesn't happen when we switch libraries.
 * TODO: nice syntax highlighting for view source.
+* TODO: create new Tag for Script elements and handle them differently.
+Use similar handling for pre and code tags

 # WishList